DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-01-issues-with-changing-an-offer.md

 The way changing an offer works as an accredited body is buggy, confusing and inconsistent with how it works as a training provider.

-## Changing the training provider if you’re an accredited body
+## Changing the provider as an accredited body

 Scenario: